 Esk Saturday Markets in Pipeliner Park on the Rail Trail are very popular.

 Somerset Regional Council offices are located in Esk and the Somerset Civic Centre is a great venue for shows and exhibitions.

-At the present time, none of the cafes are open in the evening but the pub and a couple of the fast food outlets are open.
+At the present time, none of the cafes are open in the evening but the pub, a Thai Restaurant, and a couple of the fast food outlets are open.